 A new triple bill opera written by librettist David James Brock (Toronto, ON) with music composed by David Storen (Vancouver, BC), Joseph Glaser (Montreal, QC) and Kit Soden (Montreal, QC), and developed through a devised creation method, involving a week of improvisation with the FAWN Team, this piece has existed outside the boundaries of the operatic experience since its genesis

 The opera centres around someone who stumbles upon an object and quickly gets drawn into what, and who, is inside.
 Stage director Amanda Smith explains, “Although this piece isn’t directly about the myth, I imagine that in Pandora we see what happens when the jar, or box, is opened a second time.
 Hope and good shoots out from a place of isolation and is now mixing in with the darkness that was previously released.
 The result we see is humanity, with its raw contradictions and complexities.”

-With music from Six Canadian composers selected by FAWN, Jenn Nichols (choreography) and Kathryn Frances Warner (art installation) created a dance-based art installation to demonstrate the connection between sound and body.
-At the end of the night, the audience selected three composers (Kit Soden, David Storen, and Myself) to continue onto part two of Synesthesia IV, the development of a 20-minute opera-ballet with librettist David Brock (to be produced in Spring 2019).
-A final composer will be chosen by the FAWN team to win a commission from FAWN Chamber Creative to create a brand new ballet-lyrique.
+This piece came out of Synethesia IV in 2016.
+Synethesia involved the music from six Canadian composers selected by FAWN and Jenn Nichols (choreography) and Kathryn Frances Warner (art installation) created a dance-based art installation to demonstrate the connection between sound and body.
+At the end of the night, the audience selected three composers (Kit Soden, David Storen, and Myself) to continue onto part two of Synesthesia IV, Pandora.

 Bakarlari first concert, 1 Oct 2018